-The fascinating adaptation of dogs to the post-nuclear environment of Chernobyl
+The amazing adaptation of dogs in the Chernobyl post-nuclear zone

 Ukraine – In the aftermath of the devastating nuclear disaster at Chernobyl, a peculiar story of adaptation amidst the devastated environment has emerged – the story of free-roaming dogs.
 They are likely descendants of surviving pets that lived through the evacuation and the government’s containment efforts.
 These dogs not only survived, but also created distinct populations with varying levels of radiation in the exclusion zone.
 A groundbreaking genetic study of 302 dogs, published in the prestigious journal Science Advances, takes a fascinating look at the evolution of these animals over 15 generations and could provide valuable insights into how mammals adapt to extreme environments.